Adam Czerniaków: The Warsaw Ghetto deportations

 Realizing that deportation meant death, Czerniaków went to plead for the orphans.
 When he failed, he returned to his office at 26/28 Grzybowska Street and killed himself by taking a cyanide capsule.
 He left a suicide note to his wife, reading “They demand me to kill children of my nation with my own hands.
 I have nothing to do but to die,” and one to his fellow members of the council, explaining: "I can no longer bear all this.
 My act will prove to everyone what is the right thing to do."
 He was succeeded by his deputy Marek Lichtenbaum.

 Diary of Adam Czerniaków

 Czerniaków kept a diary from 6 September 1939 until the day of his death.
 It was published in 1979 and has been translated into English.
-His wife Niunia survived the war and preserved his diaries.
+His wife Felicja survived the war and preserved his diaries.
 Adam Czerniaków is interred in the Okopowa Street Jewish Cemetery in Warsaw.